JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Features and Changes
 * Works, for one thing.
 * Shows the correct crosshair while sprinting instead of the useless chevron.
-* You can modify the the FOV, sprinting FOV change, and speedline effect.
+* You can modify the the FOV, sprinting FOV change, and speedline effect in the config.
-* Many survivors can auto-sprint while charging skills, even though starting the cast makes you walk.
+* Should work for all default survivors, many of which can auto-sprint while charging skills even though starting the cast normally makes you walk.
+* Automatic animation cancelling when you stop attacking - no need to manually press "Sprint".
 * Artificer Flamethrower mode is configurable between the default Toggle and a "Hold to Cast".

 ## Configuration